djh1997/radar-work-experience/logicgates.md

 ### Not

-An inverter or NOT gate is a logic gate which implements logical negation.
+An inverter or not gate is a logic gate which implements logical negation.
 It outputs a bit opposite of the bit that is put into it.

 ![not gate](logic/not.svg "not gate")